Installing LMDE 7 (Gigi) with full disk encryption using RAID1 (mdadm), LUKS2, LVM2, UKI, systemd-boot, and USB unlock

 List information about sda devices

-Creating two partitions on SDB for EFI and mirror array
+4. Create two partitions on SDB for ESP and the mirror array:

 g # create a new empty GPT partition table